 - There are some powerful transits supporting his healing in the coming weeks and months: Uranus will trine his Saturn, opening the door for him to develop new a new structural awareness, and indeed a new structure and symmetry in his system.
 I’m sure this will be an amazing thing for him, as he has been walking in a lopsided fashion for 40 years!
 Uranus is groundbreaking: new patterns, new technology, a major change for the positive.
 Uranus will trine Scott’s Pluto– the planet of karma and healing.
 The good Uranian energy hangs around through mid-May.

-- Another message or meaning to ponder appears in the skies and applies to every one of us this Summer, as Saturn tracks backward through Capricorn with the South Node in the heavens, and meets up with Pluto.
+- Another message appears in the skies and applies to every one of us this Summer, as Saturn and the Moon’s South Node track backward through Capricorn, and also come close to karmic Pluto.
 The South Node is where we untie old karmic knots, let go of the old.
 This can be a painful process, especially where Saturn is involved.
-Saturn asks for a letting go of negativity, limiting beliefs, structures that aren’t working anymore.
+We’re being called to let go of negativity, limiting beliefs, structures that aren’t working anymore.
 It’s a long process.
 It’s hard work.
 It goes to the core unconscious beliefs that each of us carries.
 Ultimately, this work frees up energy for the things in life that you really care about.

 - In Scott’s case, this karmic lineup occurs in his first house.
 This surgery is going to perhaps resolve some of the woundedness that has shaped his identity, allowing for him to step into a new part of himself– more active, more decisive, feeling more in control and more connected to the people around him (North Node transiting his 7th house in Cancer).